There are four defining characteristics of a Community Science Workshop:

 3) CSWs are open-door: drop-in hours minimize barriers to participating youth and families, and a variety of other programs provide multiple entry points in time and space: afterschool, during the day, on field trips to the CSW, and via mobile programs at rural locations.

 4) CSWs strive to saturate their community with science: working with schools, community-based organizations, housing projects, libraries, municipalities and parks as needed to transform a community’s experience of science education.

-In addition to these defining characteristics, each of the core Community Science Workshops has adopted their own combination of the following elements.
+In addition to these defining characteristics, each of the Community Science Workshops has adopted their own combination of the following programs: